Legislature > Accessibility

 Is the Legislature's website accessible?

-We continually refine our website in an effort to conform to ADA standards and provide our online information in an accessible format.
+We continually refine our website in an effort to conform to accessibility standards and provide our online information in an accessible format.

 In most Internet browsers, pressing Ctrl + Plus Sign (+) increases text size, and Ctrl + Minus Sign (-) decreases text size.
 Pressing the Ctrl key while scrolling up or down with the mouse wheel will also change the text size in most browsers.
 Alternatively, click the menu at the top of your browser and look for the "zoom" or "text size" option.
 This will present you with choices for scaling the text to your preferred size.